Alisa Kleybanova: 2013

 Kleybanova made her official comeback in 2013, stating that she had not been ready in Miami the previous year.
 The week of 13 May, she played a $10k tournament in Landisville, Pennsylvania.
 She took the singles title with a two-set victory over Natalie Pluskota, after winning three matches to qualify and four others in the main draw, to total eight.
 As she missed the deadline to participate in the Wimbledon Championships under a protected ranking, she applied for a wild card, but was turned down.
 On the week 17 June, she played another $10k in Buffalo, New York, reaching the semifinals with the loss of one set.
 Here she smashed the fourth seed 6–0, 6–4 to extend her unbeaten streak to twelve matches and set up a contest with Alexandra Mueller in the final.
 However, she lost the contest in straight sets.

 On 1 July, Kleybanova competed at an $50k in Sacramento.
 After going through three rounds of qualifying, she defeated Brooke Austin and Mary Weatherholt, both in straight sets, before losing to Ivana Lisjak, 6–0, 2–6, 6–7.
 She then played for the Springfield Lasers in World TeamTennis, playing mostly doubles.

 Alisa made her comeback to the WTA Tour at the Rogers Cup held in Toronto, Canada, under a protected ranking.
 She lost to Eugenie Bouchard in the first round.
 She then played at the Western & Southern Open, another Premier tournament, where she drew qualifier Sofia Arvidsson in the first round.
 Alisa came through in a thrilling match lasting almost three hours, winning 4–6, 6–4, 7–6.
 Against Angelique Kerber in round two, she lost despite having match points in the final set.

 Alisa played her first Grand Slam tournament since recovering from cancer at the US Open.
-In the first round, she scored her biggest victory of the year against Monica Puig 6–4, 3–6, 7–5 in a marathon match, but ultimately lost in the second round to former world No. 1 Jelena Jankovic, and the performance lifted her ranking to No. 248.
+In the first round, she scored her biggest victory of the year against Monica Puig 6–4, 3–6, 7–5 in a marathon match, but ultimately lost in the second round to former world No. 1 Jelena Janković, and the performance lifted her ranking to No. 248.

 In October, Alisa competed at her home tournament, the WTA Premier Kremlin Cup in Moscow, under a main-draw wildcard entry.
 She defeated Varvara Lepchenko in the first round on 14 October in three sets.